If you have to buy it, get the best deal!

 The Pixi Beauty Flawless Beauty Primer retails for $22.49 for 1.01oz.
 That makes this the more affordable of the primers.
 Pixi says this is a glow-enhancing primer that corrects uneven skintone restores skin’s youthful glow.
 It aids in balancing skin hydration and prolongs makeup wear.
 I found most of those claims true.
 My skin is very dry, and this did not feel dry on my skin as some primers do.
 This helped my makeup last all day (as most primers do).
 The glow-enhancing promise was the one this delivers on most.
 My skin absolutely glowed and look lit from within.
 It gives an almost ethereal glow, like few primers can.
 That makes this an incredible primer for someone with dry skin, but this could make someone with oily skin look even more oily.

 My biggest takeaway from these primers is they are very similar with two minor differences.
 The Pixi gives more glow, and the Becca blurs more imperfections.
 I’d select one over the other based on what effect I preferred the day I applied the makeup.
 While I love to glow sometimes, I also love when my skin looks better than it really is.
-These are both incredibly wonderful primers, and I love them both.
+These are both incredibly wonderful primers, and I love them.
 The Pixi primer is actually really close in color, consistency, and performance to Benefit That Gal, which I also love.
-It’s been a while since I’ve had any, so I think I remember it not glowing as much as the Pixi.
+It’s been a while since I’ve had any, but I think I remember it imparting less glow than the Pixi with less blurring effect than the Becca.
+It would probably be the perfect middle road for both of these.
 If I had the Benefit primer, I am almost certain I could have added it into this comparison series.
 At a whopping $29 for 0.37oz, it is way more expensive per ounce than either of the primers I compared here.
 That price per ounce is $78.38, which is why I have not purchased it.
 When I am able to find it in kits, I buy them.
 It is too expensive to buy at full-price.

 I’ve already purchased the full-size of the Becca primer, but I am waiting to use up some more items in my stash before purchasing the Pixi primer.
 When possible, I try to purchase products I’ve sampled, because I know how they will perform.